graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-03/papers/2024-02-27-distributed-path-composition.md

 2. Initialise and shard a base model into modules width- and depth-wise (modules and levels respectively)
 3. Assign end-to-end path through modules to each worker.
 Ideally all paths should be assigned, but this is unrealistic with large number of shards as $\textrm{\#paths} = \prod_i^{\textrm{\#levels}}\textrm{\#modules}_i$.
 This results in some modules being assigned to multiple paths.
 4. Locally optimise each path for a $\tau$ training steps.
-5. Average module updates across paths to estimate global gradient and globally optimize
+5. Average module updates across paths to estimate global gradient and globally optimise
 6. Repeat 4. and 5 for $T$ steps.

 ### Results